International Electoral Observers

 The aim of the course is to deepen theoretical and practical expertise on international election observation by providing participants with knowledge and practical skills that are applicable to the daily functioning of election observation missions, an asset in case of further applications as international observers.
 Knowledge of international standards, methodology and best practices will also be essential for those interested in developing and training a network of domestic observers.

-Course dates: 22 - 27 February 2021, including one live session each day
+Course dates: 14 – 18 November 2022, including one live session each day

 The course covers the following core themes:

-International electoral observation: an introduction
+- International electoral observation: an introduction

-Electoral observation history and international legal standards
+- Electoral observation history and international legal standards

-Short term observers: code of conduct, observing and reporting tools
+- Short term observers: code of conduct, observing and reporting tools

-The media in electoral observation missions
+- The media in electoral observation missions

-Short term observers: living the field
+- Short term observers: living in the field

 Methodology and coordination